-Ehlers-Danlos syndrome (EDS) refers to a group of autosomal dominant genetic disorders affecting connective tissues, which consists of more than 13 subtypes based on the new EDS classification 1.
-The vascular EDS (vEDS) subtype is a dominantly inherited disorder secondary to pathogenic variants within the COL3A1gene encoding type III collagen chains 2.
+Ehlers-Danlos syndrome (EDS) refers to a group of autosomal dominant genetic disorders affecting connective tissues, which consists of more than 13 subtypes based on the new EDS classification .
+The vascular EDS (vEDS) subtype is a dominantly inherited disorder secondary to pathogenic variants within the COL3A1gene encoding type III collagen chains .
 Patients with vEDS are predisposed to medial degeneration of arteries, often leading to aneurysm formation and arterial dissection or rupture.
-The median survival age in patients with vEDS is 51 years and vascular complication is the most common cause of death 3.
+The median survival age in patients with vEDS is 51 years and vascular complication is the most common cause of death .
 The present case report presents a man with vEDS and acute coronary syndrome who developed fatal cardiovascular complications.
 There are limited data on the best therapeutic strategy in the literature.
+This is an open-access article distributed under the terms of the Creative Comm tion, and reproduction in any medium, provided the original work is properly cited.